-District Attorney Eichnor made a brief statement of the state's case to He said hat defendant was the jury. charged with murder in the first degree for the killing of his wife in their room at 48 west Third South street on Christmas day, 1993.
-On the Sunday following the murder the defendant walked into the police station and informed Sergeant Roberts that he had murdered his wife.
-The sergeant and another officer went to the Rose home and found Mrs. Rose lying on the bed dead.
-A bullet hole was in the back of the head just behind the right ear Mr. Elehnor said that the state would prove that Rose is a moral degenerate and not insane, and that expert testimony will be introduced to show that he was of sound mind when he committed the crime, and that his desire to suffer for his crime is brought about by the knowledge of his guilt.
+District Attorney Elchnor made brief statement of the state's case to the jury.
+He said hat defendant was the jury. charged with murder in the first degree for the killing of his wife in their room at 48 west Third South street on room at 48 west fund South street on Christmas day, 1903.
+On the Sunday following the murder the defendant walked into the police station and in-formed Sergeant Roberts that he had murdered his wife.
+The sergeant and another officer went to the Rose home ord found Mrs. Rose lying on the hed destroys life.
+Acitanilide wholesales at and found Mrs. Rose lying on the bed dead, A bullet hole was in the back of the head just behind the right ear Mr. Eichnor said that the state would prove that Rose is a moral degenerate and not insane, and that expert testimony will be introduced to show that he was of sound mind when he commit ted the crime, and that his desire to suffer for his crime is brought about by the knowledge of his guilt.
 ATTORNEY FOR DEFENSE.

 Attorney Soren X. Christensen then made the opening statement in behalf of the defense.
 He said that he and Mr. Kinney had been appointed by the court to defend Rose and that it was their sworn duty to see that he had a fair and impartial trial.
-The testimony of the defense, he said, would show that the crime was one caused by a diseased mind.
+Th testimony of the defense, he said, would show that the crime was one caused by a diseased mind.
 When defendant was a boy he was thrown from a colt and rendered unconscious.
 About five yeasr ago he had some trouble with his first wife's father and brothers.
 They had a fight and Rose was hit in the head with an ice pick, part of it crushing his skull and entering his brain.
 He was rendered unconscious and was taken to a hospital, where he was confined for two weeks.
 After that he was flighty, although he will testify that he is not insane and never was insane.

-"After that occurrence," continued the attorney, "he and his former wife were divorced and he married the man whom he killed on Christmas day They lived together in St. Louis and a child was born to them.
-They eventuranch.
-There for the first time Rose learned that his wife had lived a life of shame in St. Louis.
+"After that occurrence," continued the attorney, "he and his former wife were divorced and he married the woman whom he killed on Christmas day.
+They lived together in St. Louis and a child was born to them.
+They eventu-ally moved to Nevada and lived on a There for the first time Rose ranch. learned that his wife had lived a life of shame in St. Louis.
 They quarreled over that but were finally reconciled.
-She then induced him to come to Salt
+She then induced him to come to Sait Lake to live

-Lake to live.
 The second night after they arrived here he said that she stayed out all night and the next morning she return. ed and brought him \$5.
 From that time on she acquired the habit of visit. ing a certain saloon on Third South street.
 Rose accused the bartender of inducing her to come to the saloon and they had a fight.
 Rose was arrested and sentenced to 20 days in jail.